yashvi000/ML-Tutorial/README.md

 The entire dataset is randomly split (shuffled then split) into Train, Test and Validation datasets, where the *train* dataset consists of 60% of the data, the *valid* dataset consists of 20% of the data and the *test* dataset consists of the remaining 20% of the data.

 The *train* dataset has an uneven distribution of Gamma's and Hadron's.
 So, a Random Oversampler is used to increase the number of instances of the weaker class (Hadrons).
 This is only done for the *train* dataset, and not for the unseen *valid* or *test* dataset.

+### Evaluation Metrics
+The different models used for classification are compared using the *classification report* which includes metrics like **Accuracy**, **Precision**, **Recall** and **F1 Score**.
+The Neural Network Classifier which was trained on different combinations of number of nodes, dropout, learning rate and batch size had the most Accuracy of 0.86.
+Graphs for Accuracy and Loss were plotted for Neural Network Classifier where loss is evaluated using Binary Cross Entropy Loss.
+While the Naive Bayes model performed most poorly with an Accuracy of only 0.73, the Support Vector Classifier model performed well with an accuracy of 0.85.
+The K-Nearest Neighbours Classifier and the Logistic Regression model performed moderately well with an Accuracy of 0.81 and 0.79 respectively.

+## Regression Models
+The *Regression-[Seoul-bike-dataset].ipynb* Colab Notebook consists of Regression models like Linear Regression and Regression using Neural Networks.